damir709/chessgame/README.md

 This is a chess game that runs in IDLE or as a .py file.
+Currently looking to implement the miniMax algorithm for computer moves.